tsehayegh/university-mall/README.md

 	(a) search for a student by entering student and class information.
 	(b) able to enter grade and status of the class

+The app tests for screen size using MediaQueryList techniques.
+Some class information will be omitted from displaying in the lists if the screen size is smaller than 767 pixels (iPads and phones).

 # How to use the app ##
 # Student role ##
 	Enter student id, first and last name, and select current semester